MwangiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line dislays the thirdline in a file <br />
 7-line creates a file by use of  sinle quotes for Bash ignore <br />
 8-cwd_state overwites content of a file with ls -la output <br />
-9-duplicate_last_line duplicates the last line of a file iacta
+9-duplicate_last_line duplicates the last line of a file iacta <br />
+10-no_more_js deletes all regular files with .js  extension